CCGS Hudson

 CCGS Hudson (Note: CCGS stands for Canadian Coast Guard Ship) was an offshore oceanographic and hydrographic survey vessel operated by the Canadian Coast Guard.
 The ship entered service in 1963 with the Canadian Oceanographic Service, stationed at the Bedford Institute of Oceanography, called CSS Hudson.
 The ship made several significant scientific voyages, among them the first circumnavigation of the Americas in 1970.
-The ship was transferred to the Canadian Coast Guard in 1996 and decommissioned in 2022.
-A replacement is not scheduled for delivery until 2024–2025.
+The ship was transferred to the Canadian Coast Guard in 1996 and decommissioned in 2022, and was later replaced by CCGS Naalak Nappaaluk.